matheus-rambo/matheus-rambo/README.md

 You can contact me for there, or here.

 # Introduction
+🇧🇷🇧🇷🇧🇷
-Hi, I am a computer programmer, my main interests are Operating Systems. 🇧🇷🇧🇷🇧🇷
+Hi, I am a computer programmer, my main interests are Operating Systems and Programming Languages.

 ![Profile Views](http://estruyf-github.azurewebsites.net/api/VisitorHit?user=sgtcortez&repo=sgtcortez&countColorcountColor)